DataFire/Integrations/integrations/generated/google_compute/README.md

     * message `string`: [Output Only] A human-readable description of the warning code.

 ### InterconnectLocation
-* InterconnectLocation `object`: Protocol definitions for Mixer API to support InterconnectLocation.
+* InterconnectLocation `object`: Represents an InterconnectLocations resource.
+The InterconnectLocations resource describes the locations where you can connect to Google's networks.
+For more information, see  Colocation Facilities.
   * address `string`: [Output Only] The postal address of the Point of Presence, each line in the address is separated by a newline character.
-  * availabilityZone `string`: Availability zone for this location.
-Within a city, maintenance will not be simultaneously scheduled in more than one availability zone.
+  * availabilityZone `string`: [Output Only] Availability zone for this location.
+Within a metropolitan area (metro), maintenance will not be simultaneously scheduled in more than one availability zone.
 Example: "zone1" or "zone2".
-  * city `string`: City designator used by the Interconnect UI to locate this InterconnectLocation within the Continent.
+  * city `string`: [Output Only] Metropolitan area designator that indicates which city an interconnect is located.
 For example: "Chicago, IL", "Amsterdam, Netherlands".
-  * continent `string` (values: AFRICA, ASIA_PAC, C_AFRICA, C_ASIA_PAC, C_EUROPE, C_NORTH_AMERICA, C_SOUTH_AMERICA, EUROPE, NORTH_AMERICA, SOUTH_AMERICA): Continent for this location.
-Used by the location picker in the Interconnect UI.
+  * continent `string` (values: AFRICA, ASIA_PAC, C_AFRICA, C_ASIA_PAC, C_EUROPE, C_NORTH_AMERICA, C_SOUTH_AMERICA, EUROPE, NORTH_AMERICA, SOUTH_AMERICA): [Output Only] Continent for this location.
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.
   * description `string`: [Output Only] An optional description of the resource.
   * facilityProvider `string`: [Output Only] The name of the provider for this facility (e.g., EQUINIX).